The New Pornographers: History

-In July 2021, the band announced a North American tour where they would play Mass Romantic and Twin Cinema in full across simultaneous nights, as well as a reissue of Mass Romantic on vinyl.
+In July 2021, the band announced a North American tour where they would play Mass Romantic and Twin Cinema in full across successive nights, as well as a reissue of Mass Romantic on vinyl.
 This announcement also confirmed the return of Bejar to the band, as well as the departure of both Thurier and Stone.

 On January 9, 2023, A.C.
 Newman announced via Twitter that the band had moved to a new label, Merge Records, alongside announcing the band's ninth album Continue as a Guest, a single from the album, "Really Really Light", and a tour starting in April.
 The band's press photos confirmed Bejar's second departure from the group – although he has a co-writing credit on "Really Really Light".

-On April 17, 2025, drummer Joe Seiders, who had been with the band since 2014, was arrested in California on child pornography charges, leading to the band to immediately fire him.
+On April 17, 2025, drummer Joe Seiders, who had been with the band since 2014, was arrested in California on child pornography charges, leading the band to immediately fire him.
 In November 2025, the band confirmed that they would be continuing, and would tour North America in 2026.
-In an interview with Rolling Stone, Newman also confirmed that Seiders' drum parts for the band's forthcoming tenth studio album, slated for release in 2026, had been scrapped.
-Charley Drayton overdubbed new drum parts onto the album, although he is "unlikely" to tour with the band going forward.
+In an interview with Rolling Stone, Newman also confirmed that Seiders' drum parts for the band's tenth studio album had been scrapped.
+Charley Drayton overdubbed new drum parts onto the album.
+In the same interview, Newman expressed a desire to re-record the band's three previous albums in order to remove Seiders' drum parts.
+In January 2026, the band officially announced their new album, The Former Site Of, and shared its lead single "Votive" following with the two singles "Pure Sticker Shock" released on February 10 and "Spooky Action" on March 2.
+It was released on March 27, 2026, via Merge.